tradermonty/trade-strategy-chatbot/MODELS.md

 # OpenAI Models Guide - January 2025

-This guide provides an overview of the latest OpenAI models available for the Universal RAG API system.
+This guide provides an overview of the latest OpenAI models available for the RAG Starter Kit system.

 ## 🚀 Latest OpenAI Models (January 2025)